-The majority of SamTrans school trip bus routes (known as school tripper routes) operate on weekdays between 5:00 a.m. and 10:00 p.m.
+The majority of SamTrans school-day only routes operate on weekdays between about 6:00 a.m. and 5:00 p.m, depending on the route.
 Fewer than half of the routes provide weekend service.

 Late evening "owl" service on Route 397 began in January 2002, providing service from the Palo Alto Transit Center to SFO and the Transbay Terminal via University Avenue.
 It is funded by MTC RM2 (Bridge Tolls).
-The Route 297 operates late evening and early hours through East Palo Alto serving mornings between Redwood City Transit Center and Palo Alto Transit Center.
+Route 297 operates late evening and early hours through East Palo Alto between the Redwood City Transit Center and the Palo Alto Transit Center.